anelson/linux_devbox/README.md

 * Create a symlink from `~/Dropbox/Documents/vimwiki` to `~/vimwiki` so the VimWiki data is always synchornized with Dropbox
 * Installing the VirtualBox extensions is possible with an AUR package, but it breaks often and since this can be downloaded and upgraded from within VirtualBox, I have opted to use that flow.
 So you need to install the extensions from withint he VirtualBox GUI after the initial setup
+* I use Chromium (not Chrome) to connect to the web interface for Todoist and Evernote.
+For each of those I use the 'Add to desktop' feature to make a desktop link and a separate browser state for each of those.
+It's not the same as native but it's the best that's available.
+Each time you do this the window classes will be different, so the `i3/config` file will need to be updated accoringly.
+Chromium generates some dynamic and strange window class so it is not predicable.

 # Setting up vWorkspace